What Can We Do To Keep Our RVs Black Water Holding Tank From Clogging Up?

 (Orlando, FL USA)

 We have a 2004 Fleetwood Prowler 5th wheel.
 We are constantly having problems with the black tank clogging up.
-The gauge shows that the tank is not full however, it is coming up in the bowl.
-I have noticed the pipe going to the tank has a 90 degree bend.
+The gauge shows that the tank is not full; however, it is coming up in the bowl.
+I have noticed the pipe going to the tank has a 90-degree bend.
+Over 1,500,000 successful roadside rescues—Good Sam RV Emergency Road Service

-This is very bad especially when we have quite a few people camping with us.
-I am short of asking everyone not to flush toilet paper but that would create yet another problem.
+This is very bad, especially when we have quite a few people camping with us.
+I am short of asking everyone not to flush toilet paper, but that would create another problem.

 Please advise.
 Thank You!!ANSWER

-The RV Lifestyle is wonderful however having to deal with problems with the black water holding tank can sometimes bring an ominous black cloud over the whole RVing experience.
-Unfortunately, you are pretty much stuck with the design of your black water holding system, unless you can find a plumber or RV Technician that is willing to try to reroute the plumbing.
+Hi Wanda, the RV Lifestyle is wonderful; however, dealing with problems with the black water holding tank can sometimes bring an ominous black cloud over the whole RVing experience.
+Unfortunately, you are pretty much stuck with the design of your black water holding system unless you can find a plumber or RV Technician that is willing to try to reroute the plumbing.
 This could end up costing you some hard-earned cash.

 Let's see if we can find some more economical solutions to your problem.
-First I am going to refer you to some products that I personally use to keep our black water holding tank in good operating condition and then give you some more tips at the end of this answer.
+First, I will refer you to some products that I personally use to keep our black water holding tank in good operating condition and then give you some more tips at the end of this answer.

-To break down the waste in the tank and to also keep the tank odor free we use Eco Smart Holding Tank Deodorant And Cleaner
+To break down the waste in the tank and to also keep the tank odor-free, we use Happy Campers Organic RV Holding Tank Treatment

 The last product I would recommend is to install an aftermarket holding tank flushing system.
 Depending on how your holding tank is configured one of these 3 products should work for you.
 The Camco RV Dual Flush Pro Holding Tank Rinser with Gate Valve